 NEW!
-Emotional Intelligence Skills for Lawyers (Series): This six part series, being conducted in co-sponsorship with the D.C.
-Bar Sections and the Practice Management Advisory Service, is designed to help lawyers understand and develop their emotional intelligence, a key but often neglected skill set.
-Each two-hour session begins at noon at the D.C.
-Bar on April 7, April 28, May 12, May 26, June 9 and June 23.
+Emotional Intelligence Skills for Lawyers (Series): A six-part series, conducted in co-sponsorship with the D.C.
+Bar Sections and Practice Management Advisory Service.
+It is designed to help lawyers understand and develop their emotional intelligence, a key but often neglected skill set.

 LAP Services: Learn about the free, confidential services we offer to D.C.
 Bar members, judges, and District law students.